+Dividends of \$2.30 per share were declared and paid in 2007, of which \$1.646 per share was ordinary income, \$0.2446 per share was a capital gain distribution and \$0.4094 per share was a return of capital distribution.
 Dividends of \$2.260 per share were declared and paid in 2006, of which \$1.831 per share was ordinary income, \$0.160 per share was a capital gain distribution and \$0.269 per share was a return of capital distribution.
 Dividends of \$2.175 per share were declared and paid in 2005, of which \$1.754 per share was ordinary income, \$0.093 per share was a capital gain distribution and \$0.328 per share was a return of capital distribution.
-Dividends of \$2.2000 per share was a return of capital distribution.
-Dividends of \$2.269 per share was a capital gain distribution and \$0.328 per share was a return of capital distribution.
-Dividends of \$2.000 per share was a return of capital distribution.
-Dividends of \$2.000 per share was a capital gain distribution.

-(8) INCENTIVE PLANS '
+(8) INCENTIVE PLANS

-As discussed in note 1, effective January 1, 2006, we adopted SFAS No. 123R and related interpretations and began expensing the grant-date fair value of stock options.
+As discussed in Note 1, effective January 1, 2006, we adopted SFAS No. 123R and related interpretations and began expensing the grant-date fair value of stock options.
 Prior to January 1, 2006, we accounted for these plans under the recognition and measurement principles of APB Opinion No. 25, "Accounting for Stock Issued to Employees," and related interpretations.
 Accordingly, no compensation expense was reflected in net income for stock option grants, as all options granted under the plan had an original exercise price equal to the market value of the underlying shares on the date of grant.
-As a result of adopting SFAS No. 123R, during 2006 we recognized compensation cost in our financial statements on the unvested portion of existing options that were granted prior to the effective date and the cost of stock options granted after the effective date based on the fair value of the stock options at grant date.
+As a result of adopting SFAS No. 123R, during 2007 and 2006 we recognized compensation cost in our financial statements on the unvested portion of existing options that were granted prior to the effective date and the cost of stock options granted after the effective date based on the fair value of the stock options at grant date.

-During 1997, our Board of Trustees approved the Universal Health Realty Income Trust 1997 Incentive Plan ("The Plan"), a stock option and dividend equivalents rights plan for employees of the Trust, including officers and trustees.
-A combined total of 400,000 shares and dividend equivalent rights have been reserved for issuance under The Plan.
-From inception through December 31, 2006, there have been 137,000 stock options with dividend equivalent rights granted to eligible individuals, including officers and trustees.
+During 1997, our Board of Trustees approved the Universal Health Realty Income Trust 1997 Incentive Plan ("The Plan"), a stock option and dividend equivalents rights plan for employees of the Trust, including officers and trustees; this plan expired on June 22, 2007.
+Awards granted under this Plan on or before the termination date remain exercisable, in accordance with their respective terms, after the termination of The Plan.
+A combined total of 400,000 shares and dividend equivalent rights had been reserved for issuance under The Plan.
+From inception through the expiration of the plan during the second quarter of 2007, there have been 161,000 stock options with dividend equivalent rights granted to eligible individuals, including officers and trustees.
 All stock options were granted with an exercise price equal to the fair market value on the date of the grant.
 The options granted vest ratably at 25% per year beginning one year after the date of grant, and expire in ten years.
 Dividend equivalent rights effectively reduce the exercise price of the 1997 Incentive Plan options by an amount equal to the cash or stock dividends distributed subsequent to the date of grant.
-We recorded expenses relating to the dividend equivalent rights of \$195,000 in 2006, \$227,000 in 2005 and \$192,000 in 2004.
-As of December 31, 2006, there were 94,750 options exercisable under The Plan with an average exercise price of \$19.62 per share (average exercise price, adjusted to give effect to the dividend equivalent rights is \$4.29 per share).
+We recorded expenses relating to the dividend equivalent rights of \$112,000 in 2007, \$195,000 in 2006 and \$227,000 in 2005.
+During 2007, there were 24,000 options and DERs issued under the 1997 Incentive Plan with a weighted-average grant-date fair value of \$14.70 per option.
+As of December 31, 2007, there were 51,000 options exercisable under The Plan with an average exercise price of \$22.17 per share (average exercise price, adjusted to give effect to the dividend equivalent rights is \$8.89 per share).